jcs-instructor/mobtimer/backlog.md

       - remove duplicate files/scripts/etc. (including backlog-vscode twice?)
       - update .gitignore
 - [ ] Joel: Delete old branches other than dev and main, as long as not updated May 17, 2023 or later
-- [ ] Ethan: **Deduplicate 2 copies of controller.ts** IMPORTANT: WE HAVE DUPLICATE CODE FOR CONTROLLER.TS!!!!
-      - move to new subrepo: mobtimer-controller
 - [ ] Ethan: In tasks.json, reorder tasks by order of execution
 - [ ] Ethan: **Listener performance**: Only execute setSocketListener if listener has not yet been defined